About entering for our Exhibitions

 1) Portfolios – pictures which are mounted but not framed.
 The portfolio must be enclosed in cellophane and have a society label showing picture title, painting medium, artist and sale price on the front, top left corner of the cellophane cover.

-3) Pictures – all paintings must be framed as appropriate to the size and medium.
+3) Pictures – all paintings must be framed as appropriate to the size and medium unless they are box canvasses which may be framed or unframed.

 Both pictures and miniatures must be hung using appropriate sized “D” rings and picture hanging chord (not wire).
 Both must have a society label displayed “calendar style” on the centre of the lower frame and showing title of picture, painting medium, artist and sales price.